Asana and Pranayama practice at a Gentle pace, done with supports.

 Unlike many other traditions, Iyengar yoga offers innumerable ways of changing the practice to be most effective for the student.
-Mr Iyengar left behind a methodology whereby the elderly can practice safely – and strongly – by using various kinds of supports.
-The use of ‘props’ in Iyengar yoga opens up an infinite number of opportunities for the elderly to explore, learn and benefit from yoga*
+Mr Iyengar left behind a methodology whereby the elderly can practice safely, confidently, enthusiastically – by using various kinds of supports.
+The use of ‘props’ in Iyengar yoga opens up an infinite number of opportunities for the elderly to explore, learn and benefit from yoga.

-At the Practice Room we have been working with senior citizens consistently over the last few years.
+At the Practice Room we have been working with senior citizens consistently over the last many years.
 Our Silvers + Gentle Group is made up of a group of sincere, engaged, and wise elders who are an integral part of our student community.
-We recognise all the achievements and experiences that carry with them, and try to teach them in a way that does not dumb-down the subject.
-The senior citizens are introduced to all categories of Asanas, at a slower pace, and with more support.
+We recognise and respect their achievements and experiences, and try to teach them in a way that does not dumb-down the subject.
 We have found their consistency, their ability to grasp the nuances of the subject, to appreciate the benefits of their pracitce, is often is better than younger people.
+The senior citizens are introduced to all categories of asanas, at a slower pace, and with more support.

 - With age, activity reduces.
 The muscles and joints become weak, and arthritic conditions set in.
 It is a vicious cycle that leads to pain, limited mobility, and loss in confidence.
 We work on strengthening the limbs, to increase mobility, reduce pain, and improve confidence.

-- There is no minimum age, neither is there a maximum age for admittance to this batch.
-The age of participants in our SIlvers + Gentle group ranges from 55 to 85 years.
-However, you have to be able to move around independently, so that can, pick up, arrange, and put back your prop supports.
+There is no minimum age, neither is there a maximum age for admittance to this batch.
+The age of participants in our Silvers + Gentle group ranges from 55 to 85 years.
+However, you have to be able to move around independently, so that you can, pick up, arrange, and put back your prop supports.

 In addition to the elderly students, this batch is also beneficial for anyone (of any age) who would benefit for a gentle practice.
 This includes :